-Essex County Council (the council) have committed to reducing greenhouse gas emissions to net zero by 20501 in response to global action to limit climate change.
-Electric vehicles (EVs) will play an important role in achieving this as part of a wider sustainable and integrated transport network.
-In Essex, 49%1 of CO_2 emissions are from transport, and it is the largest contributor to poor air quality across any economic sector.
+In Essex, 49%1 of CO2 emissions are from transport, and it is the largest contributor to poor air quality across any economic sector.
 Over half of these emissions come from cars and a third from heavy and light goods vehicles.
-The UK Government is phasing out the sale of new petrol and diesel cars by 2030 and plug-in hybrid vehicles by 2035 to accelerate the transition towards all new vehicles being zero emission vehicles.
+The UK Government is phasing out the sale of new petrol, diesel and plug-in hybrid vehicles by 2035 to accelerate the transition towards all new vehicles being zero emission vehicles.

-A switch to EVs can contribute to the net zero goal and people will need access to a reliable, convenient, accessible and fairly-priced network of EV charge points.
-However, a switch to EVs alone will not be enough and EVs also come with their own environmental and societal challenges.
-The delivery of publicly accessible EV charge points therefore needs to be within the framework of the Council's plan for levelling up the county.2 reducing the need to travel, shifting journeys to sustainable options and, where necessary, transitioning vehicle use to EVs.
+Go back to Contents A switch to EVs can contribute to the net zero goal and people will need access to a reliable, convenient, accessible and fairly-priced network of EV charge points.
+However, a switch to EVs alone will not be enough and come with their own environmental and societal challenges.
+The delivery of publicly accessible EV charge points therefore needs to be within the framework of the council's plan for levelling up the county3, reducing the need to travel, shifting journeys to sustainable options and, where necessary, transitioning vehicle use to EVs.

-The need for an EV Infrastructure Strategy
+The need for an EV Charge Point Strategy